Tipping etiquette in Great Britain, when do you tip, who do you tip, how much do you tip and are you expected to tip?

 2 - Percentage.
 Absolute tip amounts are probably more common than percentage amounts, the £4 you have in spare change rather than 10% for instance.
 10% is seen as a generous tip already, beyond this is unexpectedly generous.
 The idea that a server should be tipped more for carrying an expensive dish rather than a cheaper dish doesn't make sense to me at least.

 3 - A cash donation from each diner.
 More common when dining with a group of friends where everyone is paying for themselves.
-The basic bill is paid (minus the "service charge" if it has been cheekily automatically added) and then everyone chips in a couple of pounds or so from pocket change which is left as a tip, this also allows each person to determine how much if anything they want to leave.
+The basic bill is paid (minus the "service charge" if it has been cheekily automatically added) and then everyone chips in something from pocket change which is left as a tip, this also allows each person to determine how much if anything they want to give.

 When to tip

 Restaurants.
 The commonest place for visitors to leave a tip.
 Typically only restaurants where you receive full table service are where tips might normally be left, any of the three above methods can be used.

 As a rule of thumb, if you have to queue at all or collect your own food from cafeteria style service or a counter, tipping is inappropriate, there may be a tip jar for some loose change.